Local

 “They should be working on behalf of the public to come up with a way to be more transparent,” Silverman said.
 “So instead of just relying on these fees and sending out a bill for almost $200,000, the State Police in this case should be working with journalists and others concerned about the situation with this cadet to make sure that enough information is provided where we can get a full understanding of what’s going on.”

 Boston 25 News is not paying the $176,431 fee.
-But we are continuing working with State Police on this request.
+However, we are continuing to work with the State Police on this request.

 We have also appealed the response with the Secretary of State’s office.